dboudro/2015-Portfolio/README.md

 ##Goals
-*Project Management*: Design my portfolio in 1 week.
+*Project Management*: Design my portfolio in 2 weeks.

 *User focused*: A recruiter can quickly & enjoyably learn about my professional work.